openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ## Who would make use of OpenHW output

-Any entity needing a mid-range verified open-source RISC-V application processing core for ASIC and FPGA technologies:
+Any entity needing a mid-range verified open-source RISC-V application and/or embedded processing core for ASIC and FPGA technologies:
 - OpenHW members
 - Large and small businesses
 - Academy and research